PaRCE: Probabilistic and Reconstruction-based Competency Estimation for CNN-based Image Classification

 While many existing works in OOD detection and anomaly localization focus on spatial anomalies--where specific regions in the image are anomalous--we are also interested in the ability of existing methods to identify non-regional anomalies that reduce model confidence.
+We consider how prediction accuracy is impacted by seven image properties: blurriness, brightness, contrast, noise, pixelation, saturation, and sharpness.
+Figure \ref{fig:image-properties} displays in-distribution test accuracy versus 21 values of each image property for the three datasets described in Section \ref{subsec:app-spatial}.
+From these results, we noticed that blurriness and sharpness often do not result in a significant reduction in prediction accuracy, so we chose to exclude these two properties.
+These result also help us select and interesting range of property values for each dataset, which are summarized in Table \ref{tab:property values}.

-For each of the three mentioned datasets, we generate new data from the in-distribution samples.
+For each of the three mentioned datasets, we generate new data from the in-distribution samples using the factors in Table \ref{tab:property values}.
+Each image modification results in either high (0.9 to 1.0), medium (0.5 to 0.9), or low (0.0 to 0.5) prediction accuracy.
+We are interested in whether overall competency estimation approaches can distinguish between visual image modifications that result in varying levels of accuracy.
 Column 1 of \cref{fig:lunar,fig:speed,fig:park} displays examples of unmodified images from each of the original datasets, and columns 3-7 of these figures show examples of generated images.
-These images have been modified by adjusting saturation (column 3), contrast (column 4), brightness (column 5), pixelation (column 6), or noise levels (column 7).
-These particular image modifications were chosen because they have a significant impact on classification accuracy.
-We consider 21 different values for each of these five image properties.
-Each image modification results in either high (0.9 to 1.0), medium (0.5 to 0.9), or low (0.0 to 0.5) prediction accuracy.
-We are interested in whether overall competency estimation approaches can distinguish between visual image modifications that result in high, medium, and low prediction accuracy.